baendlorel/reflect-deep/README.md

 # ReflectDeep

 A powerful TypeScript library for deep reflection operations on JavaScript objects.

-Provides utilities for deep cloning, nested property access, and manipulation with support for circular references and various JavaScript types.
+Utilities for deep cloning, nested property access, and manipulation with support for circular references and various JavaScript types.

 ## Features

 - 🔍 **Deep Property Access**: Provides functions with classic names like `get`, `set` and `has`.
 With original function `reach`, you can check nested object properties safely
 - 🔄 **Deep Cloning**: Clone complex objects with circular reference handling
+- 🔑 **Prototype Chain Inspection**: Extract all keys from prototype chain with `keys()` or grouped by layer with `groupedKeys()`
 - 🛡️ **Type Safety**: Full TypeScript support with proper type inference
 - 🌐 **Comprehensive Type Support**: Handles Arrays, Maps, Sets, Dates, RegExp, TypedArrays, and more
-- ⚠️ **Smart Warnings**: Configurable warning system for edge cases
 - 🔗 **Circular Reference Safe**: Prevents infinite recursion in circular structures

 ## Installation